 My role

 As a product designer contributing to Yohana's design system, I built several responsive components and created technical documentation for their implementation.
-I also made visual and functional updates to numerous existing components.
+I also maintained and made visual and functional updates to numerous existing components.
+Throughout my work on the design system, I collaborated with our design system lead, other designers on our team, and of course our engineering team to create and maintain components that met our designer's needs but were also technically feasible.

 Project